Light-house1/alx-low_level_programming/0x12-singly_linked_lists/README.md

-    When and why using linked lists vs arrays
-    How to build and use linked lists
+In this project, I practiced building and using singly linked lists in C while learning when and why to use linked lists versus arrays.